 - This event has passed.

-Join us for the 2022 Fall Learning Analytics Hackathon on November 5th 2022!
-This one day event will give you a chance to build and showcase your learning analytics project and data skills.
-The goal for this year’s hackathon is to use data from a Canvas course to help an instructor answer real questions about their course – from the learner to course design.
+Join us for the 2023 Fall Learning Analytics Hackathon on November 4th 2023!
+This one day event (9am – 8pm) will give you a chance to build and showcase your analytics and data skills.
+The goal for this year’s hackathon is for you to find creative ways to use Canvas data in a way that would improve the teaching or learning experience.
+Imagine you had data that represented all of your or your students activity in a Canvas course – what would you build?!
 This is an opportunity for you to rapidly plan, develop, and present a learning analytics project.
+You can take a look at some of the previous Learning Analytics and Canvas hackathons that have been organized at UBC here.

 What is Learning Analytics?